octo-technology/OpenTezos/docs/blockchain-basics/smart-contracts.md

 import NotificationBar from '../../src/components/docs/NotificationBar';

 In this chapter, we're going to explain how and why Bitcoin's programming features are limited.
-We'll define what are _Smart Contracts_ and how they are already present on Bitcoin.
-And finally, what is _Gas_ and why it was introduced on Ethereum.
+We'll define what _Smart Contracts_ are and how they are already present on Bitcoin.
+And finally, we'll define what _Gas_ is and why it was introduced on Ethereum.

 ## Limitations of Bitcoin
-The primary use case of Bitcoin is to be *distributed digital currency*.
+The primary use case of Bitcoin is to be a *distributed digital currency*.
 It's also an *augmented* currency that is a *programmable* currency, with such things as programmable **spending conditions**.

-The metaphor of **vaults** is meaningful as bitcoins are **always locked inside _transactions_**.
+The metaphor of **vaults** is meaningful and often used, as bitcoins are **always locked inside _transactions_**.

 Programable conditions for Bitcoin describe **how** vaults can be opened and *bitcoins moved to other vaults*.